WeeBoom

-WeeBoom is a Brazilian animated series created and directed by Jonas Brandão and produced by Split Studio by Ancine, and aired by Boomerang Brazil from July 5, 2019 to May 24, 2020.
-The series shows an adventurous rabbit named Wee, who was traveling on an unknown mountain, accidentally hit the green circle and came out several flying creatures called Boomies, & with the help of the Boomies' guardian, Boom, they cross the entire world to capture the boomies.
+WeeBoom is a Brazilian animated series created and directed by Jonas Brandão and produced by Split Studio by Ancine, and aired by Boomerang Brazil from July 5, 2019 to Future.
+The series shows an adventurous rabbit named Wee, who was traveling on an unknown mountain, accidentally hit the green circle and came out several flying creatures called Boomies, and with the help of the Boomies' guardian, Boom, they cross the entire world to capture the boomies.

 The series began airing on Canal Futura on January 3, 2020 and stopped airing on August 10, 2023.